spacemeat/humon/README.md

 Practically, annotations aren't a necessary part of Humon.
 All their data could be baked into objects themselves, and there was a time when Humon didn't have them.
 But I find them useful.

 **Humon supports UTF8.**
 UTF8 is quickly becoming the ubiquitous Unicode encoding, even in Asian locales.
 Humon supports UTF8 only, with or without BOM.
-Support for UTF16 and UTF32 may be considered in the future, but their relative worldwide use is pretty small.
+Support for UTF16 and UTF32 is planned.
 Humon respects all the whitespace characters that Unicode specifies, and supports all code points.

 To Humon, any code point is either whitespace, language punctuation (which is only ever a single byte), or a word-token character.
 That's all the tokenizer understands.